ikizhvatov/rpi-home-router/README.md

 - tighten down iptables rules to drop all but necessary stuff from WAN

 ### WLAN
-- Low 802.11ac throughput on Macbook Air 2017: only about 50Mb/s which is far below the SDIO 100 Mb/s limit. iOS and Win10 fine, reach 80 Mb/s.
+- Low 802.11ac throughput on Macbook Air 2017: only about 50/50 Mb/s which is far below the SDIO 100 Mb/s limit. iOS and Win10 fine, reaching the limit of 90/60 Mb/s.
 - WPA3 (SAE) or WPA2-PMF do not work for iOS and mac OS clients.
 They work for Win10, but throughput becomes somewhat slower compared to WPA2.

 ### Telephony